Classic Comic Books Home Page (with many articles on comics)

 Spencer is aided by his wife Nora in many of their cases.
 Such helpful wives and fiancees were not uncommon in the comics.

 Nora genuinely contributes to both cases.
 In the "Pixie" Panto, her driving is essential to the chase and capture of Panto, as she points out.
 And she finds the clue to the killer of Mrs. Danbury, which Steel then interprets to deduce the killer.
-She also finds the explanation for a subplot, showing that it is a red herring.
+She also finds the explanation for the Nancy Danbury subplot, showing that it is a red herring.

 Nora shows courage in her driving.
-However, Spencer Steel shows a male chauvinist desire for superiority, and uses the way Nora faints in shocking situations to feel superior.
+However, Spencer Steel has a male chauvinist desire for superiority, and uses the way Nora faints in shocking situations to feel superior.

 Nora Steel faints twice, and is caught and supported by her husband, in identically posed panels.
 In each, he is effortlessly supporting her by one hand.
 In both, he is standing tall and erect.
 These are two of the most macho portraits of Spencer Steel.
 They show his huge muscles and build.
 They also show him smiling, and his wavy blond hair.
 He looks very young and strong.